Hisss: Critical response

 Hisss received highly negative reviews from critics upon release from both domestic and international critics.

 Nikhat Kazmi of Times of India gave it 2 out of 5 stars and stated, "A film like Hisss should have scored with its special effects.
 But once again, the carnage that the serpent unleashes is grotesque and her transformation from seductress to venomous reptile is more funny than eyeball-grabbing."
 Taran Adarsh from Bollywood Hungama gave it 1/2 star out of five and stated that "If there were Razzies in Bollywood, Hisss would win hands down.
 Films like Hisss make you realize what's going wrong in Bollywood today.
-On one hand, we celebrate the new stories being told in our films and on the other, we churn out a Hisss, which is badly scripted, poorly enacted and carelessly directed.
+On one hand, we celebrate the new stories being told in our films, and on the other, we churn out a Hisss, which is badly scripted, poorly enacted, and carelessly directed.
 Believe me, it's easy to solve the crossword puzzle in newspapers than it is to understand what exactly is going on in this film.
 As for director Jennifer Lynch, she needs a crash course in film-making pronto.
 The visual effects seem straight out of a B-grade Bollywood film.
 On the whole, Hisss is best avoided."

 Rajeev Masand from CNN-IBN gave it 1 star out of five and stated that "In Hisss, directed by Jennifer Lynch, Mallika stars as a shape-shifting snake that has been separated from her reptile lover by a crazy foreigner who's seeking a naagmani that will cure his cancer.
-The outrageous plot involves this ichchadhari nagin emerging as something of a feminist superhero who comes to the rescue of various tormented women, even as she's seeking out her kidnapped partner.
+The outrageous plot involves this ichchadhari Nagin emerging as something of a feminist superhero who comes to the rescue of various tormented women, even as she's seeking out her kidnapped partner.
 Irrfan Khan plays the cop investigating a series of mysterious killings, and Divya Dutta plays his wife.
 At 90 minutes, it's mercifully short, but watch it only if you're not easily disgusted."

-Anupama Chopra from NDTV gave it 1/2 star out of five and stated that "Hisss has marginally better special effects and much more nudity but the script is so deliriously inept that, in comparison, the average Ramsay horror film looks like a class act."
+Anupama Chopra from NDTV gave it 1.5 stars out of five and stated that "Hisss has marginally better special effects and much more nudity but the script is so deliriously inept that, in comparison, the average Ramsay horror film looks like a class act."
 Mayank Shekhar from Hindustan Times gave it 1 star out of five and stated that "This is pornography for the hormonally demented teen.
 Or maybe this is erotica."